Modernist Dressing Table by Maison Desny, circa 1930

 Width: 69cm

-In remarkable condition, all glass and mirrors are original small surface wear to black opaline glass, very small chip to back corner and top corner of draw approx 2-3mm.
+In remarkable condition.
+All glass and mirrors are original.
+Minor surface wear to the black opaline glass, with a very small chip to the back corner and top corner of the drawer, approximately 2–3mm.

 Bibliography: